 Attached hereto as Appendices A-1 and A-2 is further prior performance information on AFRT and Nicholas S. Schorsch, respectively.

-Other than as disclosed above, there have been no major adverse business developments or conditions experienced by any program or non-program property that would be material to investors, including as a result of recent general economic conditions.
+Other than as disclosed above or due to the recent general economic conditions, there have been no major adverse business developments or conditions experienced by any program or non-program property that would be material to investors.